-We offer the use of Sub-Advisors for portfolio management services.
-We assist Clients in selecting an appropriate allocation model, completing the Sub-Advisor's investor profile questionnaire, interacting with the Sub-Advisor and reviewing the Sub-Advisor.
+Acadia offers discretionary investment management with assets held at TD Ameritrade through the use of a Sub-Advisor for portfolio management services.
+We assist Clients in selecting an appropriate allocation model, completing the Sub-Advisor's investor profile questionnaire, interacting with the Sub-Advisor, and reviewing the Sub-Advisor portfolios with the Client.
 Our review process and analysis of outside managers is further discussed in Item 8 of this Form ADV Part 2A.
 Additionally, we will meet with the Client on a periodic basis to discuss changes in their personal or financial situation, suitability, and any new or revised restrictions to be applied to the account.
 Fees pertaining to this service are outlined in Item 5 of this brochure.